-The occupancy grid map algorithm is an algorithm for building metric maps that solves this problem.
-It was developed in the mid 80s by Efes and Moravec and is a recursive Bayesian estimation algorithm.
+The occupancy grid map algorithm was developed in the mid 80s by Efes and Moravec and is a recursive Bayesian estimation algorithm.
 Here recursive means that in order integrate an nth sensor reading into a map no history of sensor readings is necessary.
 This is a useful property which implies that sensor readings can be integrated online and that the space and time complexity is constant with respect to the number of sensor readings.
 The algorithm is Bayesian because the central update equation is based on Bayes theorem: